nus-cs2103-AY2223S2/ip/docs/README.md

 # Chattime User Guide
 ---
 > It's Chattime!
-Welcome to the chat world :smiley:
+Welcome to the chat world! @^@

 ## Introduction
 Have a nice organized day start with an easy chat with our bot!
 Chattime is a command-line interface (CLI) bot that aims to keep track of user's to-do list.
 Chattime provides various functions that help user to manage daily tasks.
+> **Note**
-:star2: New update : Chattime is now available with Graphic User Interface(GUI).
+> New update : Chattime is now available with Graphic User Interface(GUI).

 ## Features Menu
 - [Quick start](#quick-start)